SuperpoweredAI/spDB/README.md

 ## Basic usage guide

-Run `pip install -r requirements.txt` to install all of the necessary packages.
+Clone the repo and run `pip install -r requirements.txt` to install all of the necessary packages.

 For a quickstart guide, check out our getting started example [here](https://github.com/SuperpoweredAI/spDB/blob/main/examples/getting_started.ipynb).